Long-range Rydberg-atom-ion molecules of Rb and Cs: Experimental considerations

 Figure~\ref{figure 2}(b) suggests RAIM production rates on the order of 10$^5$~s$^{-1}$, which, for PA time windows in the range of hundreds of nanoseconds, suggests a RAIM production probability in the range of 3$\%$.
 Using an experimental cycle rate of 100~Hz~\cite{jamie}, assuming several tens of ions embedded in a dense atomic vapor, and estimating an ion detection efficiency of 30$\%$, the count rate would be several 10~s$^{-1}$.
 Considering that the signal would be virtually free of background counts from distant atomic lines, laser-spectroscopic RAIM measurements appear quite feasible.

 It is worth noting that mixed-species RAIMs between a Rb or a Cs Rydberg atom and any point-like positive ion have structures similar to the ones considered in this paper, with different vibrational spacings due to the different effective masses.
-RAIMs between negative ions and Rydberg atoms have noticeably different PECs, as their Rydberg-electron charge distributions are distorted away from the ion, into regions of diminishing electric field, as opposed to towards the ion, into regions of increasing electric field.
+This includes commonly used clock ions such as Hg$^+$, Sr$^+$, Yb$^+$, etc. Since laser-assisted cooling of negative ions has been demonstrated recently~\cite{cerchiari}, we have also studied RAIMs between negative ions and Rydberg atoms.
+Qualitatively, these do not differ greatly from RAIMs with positive ions.
+However, quantitatively they have noticeably different PECs, because the Rydberg-electron charge distribution of the adiabatic Rydberg states on their PECs are shifted away from the ion, into regions of diminishing electric field.
+This contrasts to the case of positive ions, where the Rydberg-electron charge distribution is pulled towards the ion, into regions of increasing electric field.
+The resultant differences in PECs and RAIM states could be a subject of a future study.